Deadhead Miles: Plot

-Just as Cooper feels that he is getting into it the truck breaks down.
+Just as Cooper feels that he is getting into it, the truck breaks down.
 Cooper leaves to find parts while the hitchhiker stays with the truck in the heat.
-Johnny Mesquitero (Bruce Bennett) appears and gives him advice on how to handle the truck.
+Johnny Mesquitero appears and gives him advice on how to handle the truck.
 He promises to fix the truck if they do not push it too hard.
 He fixes the piston seals and tells the hitchhiker to take 10 pounds of pressure out of the tires so that they do not jackknife, then he leaves.
 When Cooper returns the hitchhiker tells him about Johnny's visit and Cooper tells the hitchhiker that Johnny Mesquitero died six years earlier in a jackknife accident.

-They stop at a cafe where Cooper's friend the cook tells him that the police have been looking for him.
+Cooper and the hitchhiker stop at a cafe where Cooper's friend the cook tells him that the police have been looking for him.
 That night Cooper steals the plates and papers from another truck to disguise his.
 They have to pass a weighbridge where Cooper convinces the police that a drunk hunter is shooting people on the hill.
 Two of the police leave to investigate and Cooper knocks the remaining one out with a glass bottle so that they can continue driving.
 Further ahead the road is closed for construction but Cooper insists that they can still use one of the lanes.

-They stop at a racetrack where the hitchhiker asks Cooper for some money but Cooper refuses to share.
-Later as they are riding again the hitchhiker points a flare gun at Cooper and demands the goods in the truck.
+Cooper and the hitchhiker stop at a racetrack where the hitchhiker asks Cooper for some money but Cooper refuses to share.
+Later as they are riding again, the hitchhiker points a flare gun at Cooper and demands the goods in the truck.
 Cooper climbs into the back and when the hitchhiker follows Cooper knocks him out and locks him in.
-On his fourth night without sleep Cooper forces an oncoming car off the road when he dozes off and veers into the oncoming lane.
+On his fourth night without sleep, Cooper forces an oncoming car off the road when he dozes off and veers into the oncoming lane.
 Cooper arrives at a barn, where he unhitches and unlocks the trailer.
 The hitchhiker climbs out and angrily chases after him but Cooper drives off and leaves him.
 Further down the road Cooper attempts to sell the tractor to a man for $200.
 The man refuses and Cooper abandons the truck in the parking lot, continuing his journey as a hitchhiker.